5 Challenging Customer Support Scenarios and How to Handle Them

 Continue the conversation online

 When you need to end the call, ask the customer to confirm their email address so that you can continue the conversation online.
 Saying something as simple as, “I have another call coming through, but I’d love to get more of your feedback.
 Let me just confirm your email address so I can follow up with you soon.”
 This lets the customer know that you value their time–and their enthusiasm–and it gives you the opportunity to gain additional feedback and maybe even a site testimonial.
-Confirming their email address ensures that your records are up to date, and from there, you can ask for a testimonial for your website.
+Confirming their email address ensures that your records are up to date, and from there, you can ask for a testimonial video for your website.
 Being willing to continue the conversation with an enthusiastic customer will help your company improve, build a product that’s customer-driven and create an experience that exceeds expectations.

 5. You need to say “no” or “I can’t do that”